altheasmith/table-builder/README.md

   original data
 - Added Django Rest Framework API for accessing data, with AJAX get request for all account data upon load of table-builder.html page
+- Wrote a suite of five tests in three files in the tests/ directory in the table_builder module to ensure database, webpage, and API functionality, and most importantly to test the output of the new page against the output of the old page, to ensure no functionality is lost with the refactoring